KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/markers.rst

 Go To marker ...
 ----------------

 The Go To Marker menu item (clip menu) does not appear to work properly.
-Choosing a marker from this menu item causes the cursor caret to scoot to the end of the clip - it does not stop at the marker choosen.
+Choosing a marker from this menu item causes the cursor caret to scoot to the end of the clip - it does not stop at the marker chosen.
 The :ref:`clip_monitor_rightclick` on the Clip Monitor right click menu does work.